apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### July 20th, 2021: Apache Jackrabbit Oak 1.22.8 released
+Apache Jackrabbit Oak 1.22.8 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#oak1.22) page for more details.

 #### July 9th, 2021: Apache Jackrabbit 2.21.7 released
 Apache Jackrabbit 2.21.7 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
 See the